You can't go wrong with chocolate - especially with these Cook's Country's Triple Chocolate Sticky Buns!

 - 1 large egg, plus 1 egg yolk

-- 6 tbsp butter, cut into 6 pieces and softened
+- 6 tablespoon butter, cut into 6 pieces and softened

 - 4 oz. bittersweet chocolate or chocolate chips, chopped finely